-Drowning Prevention Week Campaign, created by the Royal Life Saving Society UK (RLSS UK) took place between the 14-24 June this year.
+Drowning Prevention Week Campaign, created by the Royal Life Saving Society UK (RLSS UK) took place between the18-25 June this year.
 The campaign aims to reduce the number of drowning and non-fatal drowning incidences that occur in the UK every year, by showing people how to be safe and have fun near water.
-The campaign has ended but it is important to spread the word about water safety.
+The campaign has ended but it is important to spread the word about water safety all year around.
 In this post, we explain key things to know and look out when you are at the beach.

 A rip current is defined as “powerful, narrow channels of fast-moving water, that can move at speeds of up to 8-feet per second”.
 You may or may not have heard of rip currents before, but it is vitally important that you know how to tackle one if you find yourself in the middle of it!
 The best way to avoid a rip current it to swim at a lifeguarded beach and always between the red and yellow flags, as these mark the safest swimming conditions.
 It is not always possible to swim at a lifeguarded beach, however and if you are caught in a rip current, it is important to know not to fight against the current, as it will drain your energy whilst dragging you further from the shore.
 Swim parallel to the shore and try to swim back to land at an angle; by doing this, you are not swimming completely against the force of the current and therefore stand much more chance of survival.